BennyWag/drone-behaviour/README.md

 Datasets and figure-code accompanying the journal article:

-### 'Functional Traits Associated with Drought Tolerance Exhibit Low Variability in 21 Provenances of a Montane Tree Species - _Eucalyptus delegatensis_'

 ### 'Drone-based wildlife surveys elicit minimal vigilance in nocturnal arboreal mammals: evidence from comparisons with ground-based detection methods'

 published in the Proceedings of the Royal Society of Victoria by: